 Command Description Informational Commands nessuscli help Shows a list of nessuscli commands. nessuscli -v Shows your current version of Tenable Agent. nessuscli fixget <agent setting=""></agent> Shows the current value of an agent setting.
-Bug Reporting Commands nessuscli bug-report- generator Generates an archive of system diagnostics.
-If you run this command without arguments, the utility prompts you for values.
-Optional arguments: quiet - Run the bug report generator without prompting user for feedback. scrub - The bug report generator sanitizes the last two octets of the IPv4 address. •full - The bug report generator
+Bug Reporting Commands nessuscli bug-report- Generates an archive of system diagnostics. generator If you run this command without arguments, the utility prompts you for values.
+Optional arguments: quiet - Run the bug report generator without prompting user for feedback. scrub - The bug report generator sanitizes the last two octets of the IPv4 address. full - The bug report generator collects extra data.
+Image Preparation Commands nessuscli prepare- Performs pre-imaging cleanup, including the

 Command Description

-collects extra data.

-mage Preparation Commands
+image following:

-nessuscli prepare- image Performs pre-imaging cleanup, including the following: • Unlinks the agent, if linked. • Deletes any host tag on the agent.
-For example, the registry key on Windows or tenable_tag on Unix. • Deletes any UUID file on the agent.
-For example, /opt/nessus/var/nessus/uuid (or equivalent on MacOS/Windows). • Deletes plugin dbs. • Deletes global db. • Deletes master.key. • Deletes the backups directory.
-Optional arguments: •json= <file> - Validates an autoconfiguration.json file and places it in the appropriate directory.</file>
+• Unlinks the agent, if linked.

+Deletes any host tag on the agent.
+For example, the registry key on Windows or tenable_tag on Unix.

+Deletes any UUID file on the agent.
+For example, /opt/nessus/var/nessus/uuid (or equivalent on MacOS/Windows).

+• Deletes plugin dbs.

+• Deletes global db.

+• Deletes master.key.

+Deletes the backups directory.

+Optional arguments:

+json=<file> - Validates an auto- configuration .json file and places it in the appropriate directory.</file>

+Local Agent Commands

-Used to link, unlink, and display agent status
+Used to link, unlink, and display a agent status

-nessuscli agent link -key=<key> --host=<host> --port=<port>

-Using the Tenable Agent Linking Key, this command links the agent to the Tenable Nessus Manager or Tenable Vulnerability Management.
+nessuscli agent linkkey=<key>host=<host>port=<port></port></host></key> Using the Tenable Agent Linking Key , this command links the agent to the Tenable Nessus Manager or Tenable Vulnerability Management.

+Required arguments:

-Command Description Required arguments: • --key - The linking key that you retrieved from the manager. • --host - To link to Tenable Nessus Manager: The static IP address or hostname you set during the Tenable Nessus Manager installation.
-To link to Tenable Vulnerability Management: sensor.cloud.tenable.com(for Tenable Agents 8.0.x and earlier, cloud.tenable.com) Note: Starting with Tenable Agent 8.1.0, Tenable Vulnerability Managementlinked agents communicate with Tenable Vulnerability Management using sensor.cloud.tenable.com.
+key - The linking key that you retrieved from the manager.

+Command Description host - To link to Tenable Nessus Manager: The static IP address or hostname you set during the Tenable Nessus Manager installation.
+To link to Tenable Vulnerability Management: sensor.cloud.tenable.com (for Tenable Agents 8.0.x and earlier, cloud.tenable.com) Note: Starting with Tenable Agent 8.1.0, Tenable Vulnerability Management- linked agents communicate with Tenable Vulnerability Management using sensor.cloud.tenable.com.
 If agents are unable to connect to sensor.cloud.tenable.com, they use cloud.tenable.com instead.
-Agents with earlier versions continue to use the cloud.tenable.com domain. • --port - To link to Tenable Nessus Manager, use 8834 or your custom port.
+Agents with earlier versions continue to use the cloud.tenable.com domain. port - To link to Tenable Nessus Manager, use 8834 or your custom port.
 To link to Tenable Vulnerability Management, use 443.
-Tenable Vulnerability Management arguments: • --cloud- To link to Tenable Vulnerability Management, pass the argument --cloud.
+Tenable Vulnerability Management arguments: cloud- To link to Tenable Vulnerability Management, pass the argumentcloud.
+Thecloud argument is a shortcut to specifying host=sensor.cloud.tenable.com port=443.
+If you usecloud, you do not need to set --host and --port.

+Command Description

-^ Command Description Thecloud argument is a shortcut to specifying host=sensor.cloud.tenable.com port=443.
-If you usecloud, you do not need to sethost andport.
-Caution: Thecloud argument is not supported in FedRAMP environments.
-You must specify host=fedcloud.tenable.com port=443.
+Caution: The --cloud argument is not supported in FedRAMP environments.
+You must specify -- host=fedcloud.tenable.com -- port=443.

 Note: If you are connecting to Tenable Vulnerability Management through Tenable Nessus scanners, Tenable Agents, Tenable Web App Scanning scanners, or Tenable Network Monitors (NNM) located in mainland China, you must connect through sensor.cloud.tenablecloud.cn instead of sensor.cloud.tenable.com.

+Optional arguments:

-Optional arguments: auto-proxy - (Windows-only) When set, the agent uses Web Proxy Auto Discovery (WPAD) to obtain a Proxy Auto Config (PAC) file for proxy settings.
-This setting overrides all other proxy configuration preferences. name - A name for your agent.
-If you do not specify a name for your agent, the name defaults to the name of the computer where you are installing the agent.
+- --auto-proxy (Windows-only) When set, the agent uses Web Proxy Auto Discovery (WPAD) to obtain a Proxy Auto Config (PAC) file for proxy settings.
+This setting overrides all other proxy configuration preferences.

+- --name A name for your agent.
+If you

+do not specify a name for your agent,

+the name defaults to the name of the

+computer where you are installing the

+agent.

+- --groups One or more existing agent groups where you want to add the agent.
+If you do not specify an agent group during the install process, you